James Gandolfini's Estate: What Does James Gandolfini's Last Will Say?

 Actor James Gandolfini, best known for portraying mob boss Tony Soprano in HBO's hit series "The Sopranos," died from a heart attack on June 19, 2013.
 He was only 51.
 Mr. Gandolfini was survived by his second wife, Deborah Lin, and two minor children, 13-year-old Michael and nine-month-old Liliana.

 Summary of the Contents of James Gandolfini's Will

 It is estimated that James Gandolfini was worth $70 million at the time of his death.
-So who will be divvying it all up?
-A thorough review of the actor's 17-page Last Will and Testament, which he signed on December 19, 2012, a mere six months before his death and only a few months after the birth of his daughter, reveals the following:
+So who divvied all of that up?
+A thorough review of the actor's 17-page last will and testament, which he signed on December 19, 2012 (a mere six months before his death and only a few months after the birth of his daughter), reveals the following:

 (a) Assistant Paulette Flynn Bourne, also known as Trixie Flynn, is left $200,000.